DurgaV240106/EXPERIMENT-NO--05-INTERFACING-ANALOG-OUTPUT-SERVO-MOTOR-WITH-ARDUINO-/README.md

+# EX-05 INTERFACING ANALOG OUTPUT SERVO MOTOR WITH ARDUINO

 ###  DATE:18-03-2024
 ###  NAME: DURGA V
 ###  ROLL NO :212223230052
 ###  DEPARTMENT: AI&DS

-# EXPERIMENT NO 05 INTERFACING ANALOG OUTPUT SERVO MOTOR WITH ARDUINO

 ### AIM
 To interface an Analog output (servo motor) and modify the angular displacement of the servo using PWM signal .